Donald A. Winikoff, MD, President

-We came up with three new statements that will guide how we describe our organization to external sources and to present and future employees going forward.
-The three major elements include a new corporate tagline, a new mission statement and a new “elevator speech”—that is, a short statement we can all use to describe what we do.
+This past year, we’ve completed a corporate re-branding activity that includes three new statements that guide how we describe our organization to clients, potential clients, partners and our own employees.
+The three major elements include a new corporate tagline, an updated mission statement and a new “elevator speech”—that is, a short statement we use to describe what we do.

-The first of these is the new tagline, which will appear next to our corporate logo on all print and electronic documents, including brochures, business cards, signage and outreach materials:
+- The first of these is the new tagline, which appears next to our corporate logo on all print and electronic documents, including brochures, business cards, signage and outreach materials.

 Better healthcare, realized.